actdashboard1/Dashboard/src/DashboardSections/README.txt

 -->> CI:		Jenkins info from environments
 -->> Config:	The config page to change stored config for the Sections -->> MSB:		MSBuild information from Core
--->> Redmine:	Redmine info from Redmine queries
+-->> Redmine:	Redmine info from Redmine querie